MicrosoftDocs/ai-builder/ai-builder-docs/add-inputs-prompt.md

 ---
 title: Add inputs to your prompt
-description: Learn how to add text, image, or document input to a prompt.
+description: Learn how to add text, and image or document input to a prompt.
 author: antrodfr
 contributors:
   - antrodfr